angrytoast/food-recipes/cold-mixed-noodles.md

 3. Add the prepped whole ingredients to bowl with noodles
 4. Add the sauce, mix well
 5. Add more sauce/vinegar/cayenne to taste
+6. If doing optional eggs, beat them and make a thin omelette.
+Fold in half and cut into strips.
+Add to noodles.